SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSCustomerServiceAgent/GetMailboxes.md

 so.topic: reference
 ---

+# NSMailbox[] GetMailboxes()

 This method will get all registered mailboxes in Service

 **Returns:** NSMailbox[]